orti2/ctf-writeups/DownUnderCTF/the bridgekeepers 3rd question/README.md

 b
 ```

-So this means we would have to *walk* through the arrays to eventually get to the only value that is not an array wich is `n="blue"` and `n` is only accessible in array `m`.
+So this means we would have to *walk* through the arrays to eventually get to the only value that is not an array which is `n="blue"` and `n` is only accessible in array `m`.

 My approach was to visually count which index of interest for each array.
 These values were obtained: